Donald Raleigh (politician)

-Donald Raleigh (born October 9, 1965) is an American politician and businessman serving as a member of the Minnesota House of Representatives from the 38A district.
+Donald Raleigh (born October 9, 1965) is an American politician and businessman who served as a member of the Minnesota House of Representatives from the 38A district from 2021 to 2023.
 Elected in November 2020, he assumed office on January 5, 2021.
+He lost re-election to a new District 32B in 2022.

 Education

 Raleigh graduated from Osceola High School in Polk County, Wisconsin in 1984.
 He earned a Bachelor of Arts degree in emergency and disaster management from American Military University.

 Career

 Raleigh served in the United States Army from 1984 to 1992, where he was a member of the 3rd U.S. Infantry Regiment.
 From 1992 to 1994, he worked as a salesman for InaCOMP, a technology company based in Southfield, Michigan.
 He was also a salesman for Entex Industries, Syntegra, Control Data, BT Group, and Creative Internet Solutions.
 He later worked as a consultant at Control Data.
 In 2002, he founded Evolve Systems, a marketing agency.
 Raleigh also owns MYGUN.com LLC and Monitoring Management Solutions, Inc.

 Raleigh was elected to the Minnesota House of Representatives in November 2020 and assumed office on January 5, 2021.

 On September 8, 2022, a Minnesota Reformer article revealed that Raleigh was on the membership roster of the Oath Keepers, a group designated by the Anti-Defamation League as an "anti-government extremist group."
 In an interview, Raleigh stated that he "disavows the group and its beliefs, and that he only signed up for a membership years ago as part of a project to conduct market research on organizations targeting veterans."